118 – Hoover Dam

 # 207 – Hoover Dam visitor center / Oliver’s compound – The visitor center is in the same place, although it is fancier in our world with windows and a copper roof.
 Lanius describes the little building that leads down to the power plant is where Oliver is, and that elevator can be found here.
 You will take it down if you go on the powerplant tour.

 Pro tip – The entrance to the visitor center is not at ground level, but one level below, accessible by a huge flight of stairs and escalator.
 There is going to be a massive line going down these stairs / escalator from the Nevada-side parking ramp, even at 9:00 AM when the doors open.
 If you take the elevator that is located right in front of the visitor center at ground level, it is a shortcut.
 It will spit you out right at the main entrance, where you can blend yourself into the hoard of people and not have to wait in the ridiculously long line.
+Of course give the right of way to those who are in need of the elevator and not just lazy.
+Also the elevator is air conditioned.

 The first time I came here, I was told that the visitor center underwent renovations to remodel the entrance and fix the elevators.
 They said the entrance used to be very “dark and cave like” which is exactly how it looks in game.
 But I wanted dark and cave like!
 Similar to the sign in Nipton, I suppose I will have to accept that some things will be changed from the time the inspirations for the game were developed.